Table of Contents

 While this model aligns with modern frameworks like data mesh, it is not exclusive to them.
 Even in centralized or regulated environments, distributed ownership can improve responsiveness and accountability when paired with clear governance boundaries.

 Federated governance enables this balance.
-Central teams define the shared rules, such as compliance, quality thresholds, or metadata standards while domain teams are free to execute, iterate, and improve data products within those boundaries.
+Central teams define the shared rules, such as compliance, quality thresholds, or metadata management standards, while domain teams are free to execute, iterate, and improve data products within those boundaries.
 This increases agility without sacrificing oversight.

 Without domain-level ownership, data remains a shared resource with unclear responsibility, leading to delays, duplicate efforts, and reduced trust.
 A structured, federated approach ensures every data product has both a home and an owner.